 “Groovy” Lando Vannata vs. David Teymur

 This fight was bumped up to co-main event duty.
 I’m not sure why the fight got co-main event duty, but I love it.
 UFC needs to do this more often.
 Putting younger prospects into high profile positions only helps build fan base and buzz surrounding the prospect.
 If Lando sends Teymur to Cloud City, you have a new star on your hands.
-People are going to talk about the kid that wheel kicked someone into oblivion on the UFC pay-per-view because it happened during a time where people were most likely to see it (i.e. NOT THE FUCKING PRELIMS OR A FOX SPORTS 1 FIGHT NIGHT ON A WEDNESDAY).
+People are going to talk about the kid that wheel kicked someone into oblivion on the UFC pay-per-view because it happened during a time where people were most likely to see it (i.e. NOT THE PRELIMS).
 Vannata has more skills and more experience than his opponent and I think he’ll get a TKO over a game David Teymur.

 Tyron Woodley vs. Stephen Thompson (Welterweight championship)

 Woodley and Wonderboy fought to a draw at UFC 205.
 It was a hell of a fight with Woodley taking a commanding first round.
 Wonderboy, however, found a way to implement his game plan and use his length and movement to hold Woodley at bay for rounds 2 and 3.
 However, Woodley nearly sent Wonderboy to the Shadow Realm by knocking him down repeatedly and nearly ripping his head off with a guillotine.
 Although Woodley is the champion, I expect him to come out like the challenger in this fight.
 I expect him to get after Wonderboy early with leg kicks and multiple takedown attempts.
 I see Woodley winning a clear cut decision.